 Books are my pass to personal freedom. – Oprah Winfrey

 I’m an active user on Quora.
 And I answered many questions on the topic of self-improvement.
 One of the habit I stressed a lot is reading.
 For me, reading is a path to hacking the authors’ wisdom.
-You save yourself years of time when you learn something from books, which usually took the author decades to figure it out and put it into words.
+You save yourself years of the time when you learn something from books, which usually took the author decades to figure it out and put it into words.

 We all know Bill Gates for Microsoft and his initiative to start the Giving Pledge with his wife Melinda Gates, and billionaire Warren Buffett.
 But did you know Bill Gates as an avid reader too?
 Check out the book reviews on his personal blog – Bills Notes.